CedricVandelaer/Material-Comic-Viewer/README.md

 Copyright 2015 Cédric Vandelaer

    Licensed under the Apache License, Version 2.0 (the "License");
-   you may not use this file except in compliance with the License.
+   you may not use these source files except in compliance with the License.
    You may obtain a copy of the License at

      http://www.apache.org/licenses/LICENSE-2.0